wgroeneveld/go-jamming/INSTALL.md

 - port, host: http server params
 - token, allowedWebmentionSources: see below, used for authentication
 - blacklist/whitelist: domains from which we do (NOT) send to or accept mentions from.
-- utcOffset: offset in minutes for date processing, starting from UTC time.

 If a config file is missing, or required keys are missing, a warning will be generated and default values will be used instead.
 See `common/config.go`.